codeIntrovert/codeColts/README.md

 <!-- License -->
 ## :warning: License

-Distributed under the no License.
-See LICENSE.txt for more information.
+Creative Commons Zero v1.0 Universal.
+See LICENSE.md for more information.

 <!-- Contact -->